YannickKae/Fund-Replication/README.md

 Often, mutual funds and other financial products represent a disadvantageous, i.e., for example, too expensive or capital-inefficient, repackaging of cheaper, elementary portfolio components.
 To check this, I have compiled this Jupyter Notebook, which works as follows:

-## Optimizer / Customizable Linear Regression
+## Optimizer

-First, I defined a function `linear_regression` that determines a parameter vector $\beta $, in this case, the weights of the portfolio components that are to be used for replication.
+First, I defined a function `weight_optimization` that determines a parameter vector $\beta $, in this case, the weights of the portfolio components that are to be used for replication.
 The following parameters can be specified:

 ### Loss / Objective Function